aprilggg/Lightning_Analysis_NWRA/data_pipeline/README.md

     - bin lightning events into 30-minute bins
     - join lightning bins with TC wind and pressure data
     - calculate current category and intensification change
-4. **`shear_data.ipynb`**
+4. **`rainband_data.ipynb`**
     - combine individual TC shear data files into one consolidated file
     - calculate shear angle and quadrant for rainband lightning events
     - create timebins for rainband data
     - join rainband WWLLN data to trackfiles

-This directory also includes a `data/` directory containing the outputted intermediate files from the data pipeline used in subsequent analysis.
+This directory also includes a `intermediate_data/` directory containing the outputted intermediate files from the data pipeline used in subsequent analysis.

 ### Code Requirements
 The data pipeline notebooks require the following libraries not built in to Python: